cryder9898/twitchtv/README.md

 # twitchtv

-FreeCodeCamp exercise to use the Twitchtv API to see who is streaming and other information
+A FreeCodeCamp project showcasing REST web service and Twitchtv API to see who is streaming and other information.